FacinouFabian/ts-baratie/README.md

 ## Launch the app with docker

 - Run `yarn buildocker`.
 It will run the `docker build` and `docker run` commands.
-Then you'll be able to see the app working directly
+Then you should be able to see the app working directly

 ## Launch the app with node directly (without docker)